ory/docs/docs/keto/engines/acp-ory.md

 ##### String Equal Condition

-Checks if the value passed in the access request's context is identical with the string that was given initially.
+This condition matches if the value passed in the access request's context is identical with the string defined in the condition.

 ```json
 {